Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 Christmas Cactus Seeds Overview

-Christmas Cactus are epiphytes in the natural habitat, which use their roots to cling to other plants or rock for support.
+Christmas Cactus are epiphytes in their natural habitat, which use their roots to cling to other plants or rocks for support.

 Here is a brief overview of Christmas Cactus seeds.